papdevelopment/sakasa-illegal/README.md

 3;
-Attach the photos we provide in the file sakasa-chicken\images.
+Attach the photos we provide in the file sakasa-illegal\images.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Add it to qb-inventory\html\images,